nosas/blog/deep_learning_python/ch3/article.md

 Keras became well known as the user-friendly way to develop TensorFlow applications.
 By late 2017, a majority of TensorFlow users were using Keras.
-In 2018, the TensorFlow leadership picked Keras and TensorFlow's official high-level API.
+In 2018, the TensorFlow leadership picked Keras as TensorFlow's official high-level API.
-As a result, as of September 2019, the Keras API is the official API for TensorFlow 2.0.
+As of September 2019, the Keras API is the official API for TensorFlow 2.0.

 Enough of the history, let's learn how to set up a deep learning workspace.